 What is Feast Portland?

-Feast Portland is a fabulous four-day food festival happening September 18-21, 2014.
+Feast Portland is a 4-day food festival that happens each September.
 During these four days, at various locations throughout downtown, NW, and SW Portland, Oregon, you have the chance to attend main marquee events, hands-on classes, tasting panels, and dinner series events.
-If you love to eat, to drink, to socialize, to learn, to watch some of the best chefs and food and beverage artisans in the world converge in one hot spot at once — Feast Portland is for you.
+If you love to eat, to drink, to socialize, to learn, to watch some of the best chefs and food and beverage artisans in the world converge in one hot spot at once -- Feast Portland is for you.

 Proceeds from Feast Portland benefit Share Our Strength's No Kid Hungry campaign and Partners for a Hunger-Free Oregon.
 Two great causes!